 Hear it now, after the flood, in the voice of the same Bible whose verses just rolled over you: you were not the one driving this.
 You did not arrive at this page in the strength of your own seeking.
 You arrived because the One who chose you before the creation of the world drew you here, the same way He drew Lazarus from the tomb — by name, against your nature, irresistibly, and entirely as a gift.
 Every verse above was written for someone the Father had already chosen.
 Every commentary was carried into the present hour by the Spirit who knew which reader, in which year, in which room, would meet which passage.
 The hands that held the pen are the hands holding you.

 And what those hands have written, no power in heaven or on earth can unwrite.
 No one will snatch them out of my hand.
 He who began a good work in you will carry it on to completion until the day of Christ Jesus.
 Foreknown.
 Predestined.
 Called.
 Justified.
 Glorified.
 The same group at every link.
 No one drops out.
-The God who flooded your eyes with these words tonight will flood your grave with resurrection on the last day.
+The God who flooded your eyes with these words in this very reading will flood your grave with resurrection at the last day.

 You are not arguing with a system.
 You are not being talked into a denomination.
 You are being introduced — slowly, verse by verse, doctrine by doctrine, mountain side by mountain side — to the God who has loved you all along.